Polish Rabbit – A Tiny Bunny with a Big Personality

-The Polish Rabbit may be one of the smallest domestic rabbit breeds, but it certainly has a giant place in the hearts of rabbit lovers.
-With its compact size, sweet nature, and sparkling personality, this breed is a favorite among families, show exhibitors, and small-pet enthusiasts.
-Whether you’re a first-time rabbit parent or a seasoned bunny enthusiast, the Polish Rabbit offers companionship that’s both delightful and low-maintenance.
+Weighing in at just 2.5 to 3.5 pounds, the Polish Rabbit is one of the smallest domestic rabbit breeds recognized by the American Rabbit Breeders Association (ARBA), yet it packs an outsized personality into its compact frame.
+With its rounded body, bold eyes, and sweet-natured temperament, this breed has become a favorite among families, show exhibitors, and small-pet enthusiasts alike.
+Whether you are a first-time rabbit parent or a seasoned bunny enthusiast, the Polish Rabbit offers companionship that is both delightful and surprisingly low-maintenance for its size.

 Despite its name, the Polish Rabbit does not originate from Poland.
 The breed likely developed in England during the 1800s and was refined over time to become the elegant little bunny we know today.
 It gained popularity in the United States in the early 1900s and became a recognized show breed.